fraserpatrick/QuizKit/README.md

 `npm -v`

-## Step 2 - Install Expo
-Install Expo CLI

-`npm install -g expo`

-Verify the installation

-`expo --version`

-## Step 3 - Install dependencies
+## Step 2 - Install dependencies
-Navigate to project folder and run
+Navigate to project folder in the terminal and run

 `npm install`

-## Step 4 - Start server
+## Step 3 - Start server
+In the project folder in the terminal, run

 `npx expo start`

-## Step 5 - Run app
+## Step 4 - Run app
 Ensure both phone and PC are on the same network

-Scan the QR code shown
+Scan the QR code shown, and download the app